json-api/json-api/implementations/index.md

 * [jsonapi-validator](https://jsonapi-validator.herokuapp.com) is a playground service for quick prototyping and validating JSON responses with jsonapi.org specification.
 * [corroborate](http://corroborate.arenpatel.com/) JSON:API request/response payload validator.
 It warns when there is a specification violation and also informs when a recommendation has not been followed.
 * [JSON API Playground](http://jsonapiplayground.reyesoft.com/) Fake online JSON:API server for testing and prototyping.
 It's great for tutorials, faking a server, sharing code examples, etc.
+* [Hosted JSON API](https://www.jsonapi.co/) Ready API's with 24 / 7 availability to test your code for free. [https://www.jsonapi.co/](https://www.jsonapi.co/).
+Use it for Frontend, Microservice or App development.
+GET, POST, PUT, PATCH, DELETE, covered it all.
+HTTP status codes.
+Faker data which covers all the possible use cases and API's designed to cover most commonly used functionalities.
 ### <a href="#related-tools-ruby" id="related-tools-ruby" class="headerlink"></a> Ruby

 * [json-patch](https://github.com/guillec/json-patch) implementation of JSON Patch (rfc6902)